-The term 'Stock Split' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Stock Split' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Stock splits occur when corporations decide to expand the number of underlying shares in the company.
 They do this by setting out a ratio for the stock split.
 They might say that for every one share of stock, there will now be two, which would double your existing shares.
 This would be called a two to one stock split.